alphagov/govuk-accounts-explore-prototype-1/README.md

 To update them, go to [the secrets setting page](https://github.com/alphagov/govuk-accounts-explore-prototype-1/settings/secrets/actions) and update the values for `USERNAME` and `PASSWORD`.

+Deployed apps use the `USERNAME` and `PASSWORD` that were set at the time they were deployed.
-You'll then need to reload the app so it can pick up the new values.
-You can do this either by pushing a new commit to the branch or finding the most recent deploy action in [the list of completed actions](https://github.com/alphagov/govuk-accounts-explore-prototype-1/actions/workflows/deploy-preview.yml) and clicking 'Re-run all jobs'.
+If you want to update the credentials for an app that's already deployed, you'll also need to reload the app so it can pick up the new values.
+You can do this either by pushing a new commit to the branch or finding the deploy action in
+[the list of completed actions](https://github.com/alphagov/govuk-accounts-explore-prototype-1/actions/workflows/deploy-preview.yml) for the deploy you want to update and clicking 'Re-run all jobs'.

 ## Licence